Directory

 The destination directory must already exist.
 HashBackup will not create it to prevent the problem of creating a directory in /mnt that was supposed to be an already-mounted filesystem.

-If your dir destination is a device that physically seeks (moves disk heads), like a spinning hard drive, you’ll probably see better performance by setting workers to 1.
-With the default worker setting of 4, there will be 4 simultaneous copies to the disk, potentially causing seeking back and forth.
+If the dir destination is a device that physically seeks (moves disk heads), like a spinning hard drive, setting workers to 1 gives higher performance.
+With the default worker setting of 4, there could be 4 simultaneous copies to the disk, causing seeking back and forth.
 With 1 worker, backup files are copied sequentially with few seeks.

 Rotating USB Sticks Or Hard Drives

-at -1 so that there is a complete copy of the backup in the local backup directory.
-This allows you to have none, 1, or both USB drives inserted at backup time, and whatever drives are inserted will be "caught up". -
+1. Leave cache-size-limit at -1 to keep a complete copy of the backup in the local backup directory.
+This allows zero, 1, or both USB drives inserted at backup time, and whatever drives are inserted will be "caught up".

 Multiple Directories